NFTs explained: Everything your business needs to know

 How Blockchain Works: Infographic by Gary Fox

-NFTs can be bought, sold, and secured through several different blockchains, including ETH, Flow, and Tezos.
+NFTs can be bought, sold, and secured through many different blockchains, including Ethereum, Flow, and Tezos.
 Through these platforms, the unique identifier associated with an NFT is stored across a secure and distributed network, making its ownership and history secure, verifiable, and part of the public record.

 This part is crucial.
 The GIF file above has no history.
 You can’t see where I downloaded it from or how many times it was sent around before then.
 But here we can see that the Nyan Cat NFT was minted by @NyanCat and is currently owned by @0x7eb2…3f6b—whoever that is.